-The wide breadth of research suggests that CBD can help with neuropathic, inflammatory, and many other types of pain.
+The wide breadth of research suggests that CBD can help with neuropathic, inflammatory, arthritis, cancer, and other types of chronic pain. ¹

-CBD is also seen as a safer, natural alternative to prescription painkillers which can cause addiction and significant side effects that have contributed to the opioid epidemic.
+Many people also see CBD as a safer, natural alternative to prescription painkillers, which can lead to addiction and significant side effects that have contributed to the opioid epidemic.

 Read on to learn more about the potential benefits of CBD for pain relief.

 Pain is an uncomfortable sensation caused by injury or illness.
-Generally speaking, it’s your body’s way of telling you that something isn’t right.
+It’s your body’s way of telling you that something isn’t right.

 A fairly complex phenomenon, pain involves nerve fibers sending signals to your brain via the spinal cord, which then interprets them and elicits the feeling of pain.

 The perception of pain and an individual’s tolerance to it differs greatly from one person to another.
-It is influenced by many factors including your mood, past experiences, and genetics.
+It’s influenced by many factors including your mood, past experiences, and genetics.

 Pain is the most common symptom for which people seek relief.
 In the United States alone, chronic pain affects an estimated 50 million to 116 million adults. ²